 10. Become a social media manager

 Everyone is on social media, including business.
-These businesses, in particular, need help managing their accounts.
+These businesses, in particular, need help to manage their accounts.

-If you’re good at social media, creating content, scheduling, and engaging with people, this is definitely an option for you.
+If you’re good at social media, creating content, scheduling, and engaging with people, managing social media accounts for businesses is definitely an option for you.

 This is definitely something that you want to jump into as businesses are continuing to move online.
 Social media is a huge part of online businesses and businesses in general so it’s a side hustle that will be here to stay.